davidbrowning/cardy/readme.md

 Hop on the logs to cross the river safely.
 Reach your nest to win!
 Features
-Retro-style graphics with a cardinal-red frog.
+Retro-style graphics with a cardinal
 Simple yet addictive gameplay.
 Test your reflexes and timing!
-Enjoy hopping! 🐸
+Enjoy hopping!